 During WWII, more than sixteen million American men and women served in the US Armed Forces.
 These men and women veterans are our families.
 They are parents, grandparents, aunts, uncles, and siblings.

 Your veteran has a story—maybe one that’s never been told.
 We can help.
 Let’s start at the beginning: Imagine that your veteran’s story is a puzzle yet to be taken from the box.
 Many individual pieces have to come together from different places before the story can come to life.

 An international team researches and assembles your veteran’s unique puzzle.
 This process begins with Myra and her team of researchers at the National Archives in St. Louis and College Park, Maryland (NARA).
 The Archives' vast collection of World War II military personnel records allows us to access and lay the foundation for a detailed picture of your soldier’s activity during or after their service.
-Our European team members Joey, Florent, Bob, Alessio, Loic, Ben, and Nils use archives, battlefield documents, local testimonies, historians, and other European sources to retrace your veteran’s path.
-On the Pacific side, Joey is our expert.
-We also have a military artist, a merchandise designer, and individuals dedicated to special projects to aid in our search.
-Click here to learn more about our full team of researchers.
+Our researchers use archives, battlefield documents, local testimonies, historians, and other sources to retrace your veteran’s path.
+Click here to learn more about our researchers.

 Our combined efforts and access to the most extensive WWII resources allow us to create the most complete picture of your veteran’s experience.
 Our mission is to help you learn more about your family.

 We excel in presenting your veteran’s information in the format most meaningful to you—in writing, maps, video-documentary, or even tours.